Collagen: 9 Reasons Why This Improves Your Health

 Collagen is an essential building block of the skin.
 In fact, 70% of the protein in our skin is made of it.
 With collagen’s unique ability to help renew and repair cells, good skin integrity depends on higher levels of this vital building block.

 It is one of the few anti-aging supplements that has research supporting its claims (7).
-It helps form elastin and other compounds within skin, improving skin elasticity and skin moisture.
+It helps form elastin and other compounds within the skin, improving skin elasticity and skin moisture.
 The hyaluronic acid in it holds water and forms a gel-like substance that hydrates the skin and hair.
-It is one of the best ways to maintain your skin’s youthful tone, texture and appearance.
+It is one of the best ways to maintain your skin’s youthful tone, texture, and appearance.

 It is also essential for healthy hair as it is part of your hair follicle stem cells, which help create new hair.
 A deficiency can trigger premature hair loss.
-The collagen in your hair also gives it structure and healthy bounce.
+The collagen in your hair also gives it structure and a healthy bounce.
 When there is not enough, hair is weak, brittle, and dull.

 Reduces Cellulite and Stretch Marks